Today in Middle Eastern history: the Battle of Ankara (1402)

-Of course, that order was restored on top of literal piles of human skulls.
+There were downsides, admittedly—chiefly that this order was restored on top of literal piles of human skulls.
 Well, they may have been literal, or they may have been historical embellishments, we don’t really know for sure.
 The point is that Timur killed or was responsible for the killing of a whole lot of people—estimates range from 8 to 20 million in his relatively brief (about 35 years, 1370-1405) conquering career.
-But, hey, you can’t make an omelet, etc.
+But, hey, omelet, eggs, etc.

 Anyway, Timur was undeniably great at what he did, which happened to be conquering places and killing people.
-No, he didn’t fully restore the old Mongolian Empire at its height.
-He never permanently subjugated the Khanate of the Golden Horde (see above), for example, though he liked to invade it and sack its major cities pretty much at will.
+Again, he didn’t fully restore the old Mongolian Empire at its height.
+He never permanently subjugated the Khanate of the Golden Horde (see above), for example, though he invaded it and methodically sacked every single one of its major cities in 1395.
 Central Asia east of modern Uzbekistan was too pastoral to really be “conquered.”
 And when he died in 1405 he’d only just begun a campaign to try to bring China into the fold.
 But he actually surpassed the earlier Mongols in a couple of areas.
 The Mongols never attempted a serious invasion of India, ostensibly because the climate repelled them, but Timur cut through the Sultanate of Delhi in 1398, looting as much as he could before heading back across the Hindu Kush.
 Also, the Mongols were totally stymied by the Mamluks in Syria and Egypt, but Timur handled them pretty easily, capturing Damascus in 1400 and subordinating the Mamluks to him for the five years until his death.

 The Mongols also never really made much of a splash in Anatolia, preferring to subjugate its rulers, the Seljuks of Rum, as vassals and more or less leave them alone.
-But around the time of his invasion of Mamluk Syria that Timur encountered another conquering power in the region, the early Ottoman Empire.
-Timur’s successful campaigns in the southern Caucasus and in Syria had convinced a number of the Turkish principalities that ruled bits and pieces of eastern Anatolia after the Seljuk sultanate collapsed in the early 14th century.
-This was pretty common practice, and it seems to me that Timur—for all his well-deserved reputation for brutality—really preferred doing business to making war.
-Of course, since much of his business involved what amounts to a large-scale protection racket, some level of violence was inevitable, but a tidy tribute payment would often dissuade him from pursuing bloodier courses of action.
+But around the time of his invasion of Mamluk Syria, Timur encountered a new conquering force in Anatolia, the early Ottoman Empire.
+Timur’s successful campaigns in the southern Caucasus and in Syria had made tribute-paying vassals of a number of the Turkish principalities that had come to rule bits and pieces of eastern Anatolia after the Seljuk sultanate collapsed in the early 14th century.
+This was pretty common practice.
+My reading of Timur’s career leads me to believe that, for all his well-deserved reputation for brutality, he really preferred doing business to making war.
+Of course, since much of his “business” involved what amounts to an international protection racket, some level of violence was inevitable, but a tidy tribute payment would often dissuade him from pursuing bloodier courses of action.

 But to the west, the Ottomans were on the march.
 Since 1389 they had been ruled by Bayezid I (d.
-1403), known as Yıldırım or “the thunderbolt” because of his military prowess, who succeeded his father Murad I after the latter was killed at the 1389 Battle of Kosovo.
-Bayezid consolidated Ottoman gains in Europe before trying something a little different from his predecessors: expanding into central and eastern Anatolia.
+1403), known as Yıldırım or “the thunderbolt” because of his military prowess.
+Bayezid succeeded his father, Murad I, after the latter was killed at the 1389 Battle of Kosovo.
+He consolidated Ottoman gains in Europe before trying something a little different from his predecessors: turning his attention east, into central and eastern Anatolia.
 Anatolia at this time was divided into cantons, beyliks in Turkish, each ruled by a different dynasty.
 Some of these were quite powerful, like the Karamanids in southern Anatolia, but many were pretty small and were fairly easy for a militarily powerful sultanate to either conquer or coerce into fealty.

-As usual, the size of the armies that met at Ankara can’t be reliably gleaned from the historical sources, some of which give Timur 600,000, 800,000, even over a million men, which would have been logistically impossible.
+As usual, the size of the armies that met at Ankara can’t be reliably gleaned from the historical sources, some of which give Timur anywhere from 600,000 to over a million men, which would have been logistically impossible.
 Timur clearly seems to have had more men than Bayezid, and a reasonable estimate would probably put his army at somewhere around 150,000 against something less than 100,000 (90,000 or so) for the Ottomans, most of them hurriedly marched east from among the forces besieging Constantinople and others that had been sent to campaign in Hungary.
-This was a problem for Bayezid, but the bigger problem for Bayezid was that many of his men were there because they had to be, because they were from one or another of those Anatolian cantons that Bayezid had been swallowing up as he expanded east.
-Given the choice between paying tribute to Timur, who’d been a relatively hands off boss as far as his Anatolian vassals were concerned, and being absorbed into the encroaching Ottoman Empire, many of the soldiers of these principalities preferred Timur.
+This was a problem for Bayezid, but the bigger problem for Bayezid was that many of his men were there only because they had to be, because they were from one or another of those Anatolian cantons that Bayezid had been subjugating as he expanded east.
+Given the choice between paying tribute to Timur, who’d been a relatively hands off boss as far as his Anatolian vassals were concerned, and being absorbed into the encroaching Ottoman Empire, many Anatolian fighters preferred Timur.

-When the fighting started, then, it didn’t take much for quite a few of those soldiers to abandon Bayezid and surrender to Timur or even, in a few cases, to turn around and fight for him against the Ottomans.
-Ironically, among Bayezid’s best fighters were his relatively new Serbian vassals, who’d been forced to accept Ottoman suzerainty after Kosovo.
+When the fighting started, then, it didn’t take much for quite a few of those fighters to abandon Bayezid and surrender to Timur or even, in a few cases, to switch sides completely and fight for him against the Ottomans.
+Ironically, among Bayezid’s best fighters were his relatively new Serbian vassals, who’d been forced to accept Ottoman control after Kosovo.
 They seem to have done a great deal of damage to Timur’s forces.
 But ultimately Timur’s advantage in men and his crafty decision to divert a nearby stream in order to deprive the Ottomans of access to water was enough to carry the day.
 Most damaging from the Ottoman perspective, as we’ll see below, was the loss of Bayezid, who was captured and spent the rest of his life (such as it was; he died in March 1403) as Timur’s prisoner.

 Timur, as I’ve already mentioned, died in 1405, and his empire was ruled ably (though its days of expansion were over) by his son Shahrukh (d.
-1447) for over 40 years, but it began to fall apart after Shahrukh’s death.
-It was altogether gone by 1507, when the Uzbeks conquered Herat, but a descendant of Timur, Babur (d.
-1530), tired of trying and failing to win back his birthright from the Uzbeks, conquered northern India and established the Mughul Empire in the 1520s.
+1447) for over 40 years.
+It began to fall apart after Shahrukh’s death, however, and was altogether gone by 1507, when the Uzbeks conquered Herat.
+But a descendant of Timur, Babur (d.
+1530), tired of trying and failing to win back his birthright from the Uzbeks, conquered northern India and established the Mughal Empire in the 1520s.

 As for the Ottomans, Ankara shattered the early empire and almost scattered its remnants to the winds.
-The Ottomans lost all of their recent gains in Anatolia and had many of their gains in Europe rolled back (the Serbs became independent again, for example, and the Byzantines got a reprieve).
+The Ottomans lost all of their gains in Anatolia and had many of their gains in Europe rolled back (the Serbs became independent again, for example, and the Byzantines got a reprieve).
 But Timur didn’t entirely do away with the Ottoman dynasty.
 Instead, he set one of Bayezid’s sons, Mehmed I, in charge of the drastically diminished Ottoman principality and, more or less, told him to go and sin no more.
 But Bayezid had a few other sons (Isa, Musa, Suleyman, and Mustafa), and they all seem to have had their own ideas about the succession.
 The Ottomans spent the next 11 years embroiled in a civil war, known as the Ottoman Interregnum, before Mehmed merged as the undisputed sultan in 1413.
-Clearly their encounter with Timur was not a permanent setback for the Ottomans, but nevertheless it was a setback.
+Their encounter with Timur proved to be a setback, but not a permanent one.